ab9st8/click/README.md

 * `outputDir`—to which directory Click should output your executable. `./build/` by default,
 * `auxOutput`—whether Click should output cool info like the number of C files it found and what command it's running.
 Set to `false` to disable that kind of output.
 Sometimes silence is golden. `true` by default,
 * `ignoreDirs`—what entire directories Click should omit in finding files to compile. `[".vscode"]` by default,
 * `ignoreFiles`—what files Click should omit in finding files to compile.
-Empty by default.
+Empty by default,
+* `flags`—what flags Click should pass to the compiler. `["-Wall"]` by default.

 If you want to revert to the defaults, just run `click init` again.
 It's that simple.